The Surprisingly Longevity of Tree Roots After Cutting

 FAQs:

-Can tree roots regrow after being cut down?
+Can tree roots regrow after cutting down?

-Are tree roots able to continue to grow after cutting down?
+Will tree roots continue to grow after cutting down?

-Are tree roots likely to continue to spread after the tree has been cut down?
+Do tree roots continue to grow after the tree has been cut down?

 Conclusion: